Elysium (Pet Shop Boys album): Release and promotion

 Elysium was released in Japan on 5 September 2012, followed by Germany and most of Europe, Australia and New Zealand on 7 September; the United Kingdom, France, South America saw the release on 10 September, and the United States and Canada received it on 11 September.
 There are two CD formats: a single CD and a special double-CD edition which includes instrumentals of each song.
 A double-vinyl album was released in limited quantities which also includes the instrumental versions.

 The album was re-released on 20 October 2017 (along with 2009's Yes) as Elysium: Further Listening 2011–2012.
 In addition to the remastered album with its original track listing, the reissue also included a second disc of B-sides, demos and remixes from the era.

 Artwork

 The artwork was designed by Mark Farrow, using photos of the natural world to reflect the album title.
-The CD (pictured) and vinyl covers show sunlight on the sea, and the limited double-CD cover is of clouds in the sky.
+The CD cover (pictured) uses a stock photo of sunlight on the sea, and the limited double-CD cover has a photo of clouds in the sky at sunset taken by Gary Stillwell.
+The two photos of sea and sky were merged for the vinyl editions.
+The album title and artist name are on a white panel partially covering the images.
+The inside artwork includes a photo of Lowe and Tennant taken by Ann Summa at the duo's rented house in Los Angeles, with the gardener in the background.